 Prayer, miracle and devotion

-The origin of the sanctuary is very hypothetical and, one could say, “is lost in the mists of time”.
-It was probably at the time of the introduction of Christianity in the Maurienne, in the first century AD, a simple oratory leaning against the rock in a particularly dangerous passage over the torrent of the Grand Vallon.
+The origin of the sanctuary is very hypothetical, ” lost in the midst of time” one might say.
+In the first century AD, when Christianity was first introduced in Maurienne, it was probably a simple oratory leaning against the rock in a particularly dangerous passage over the Grand Vallon torrent.

-The route led travellers or pilgrims to present-day Italy via the narrow valley pass or the Roue pass (from the passes to a little over 2000 m above sea level), giving rapid access to the Bardonnechia valley.
+The route led travellers and pilgrims to what is now Italy, via the narrow valley pass or the Roue pass (passes a little over 2000 metres above sea level), giving quick access to the Bardonnechia valley.